 - Upgrading to Graylog 4.0.x

 Upgrading Graylog Originally Installed from Package¶

 If the current installation was installed using a package manager (ex. yum, apt), update the repository package to the target version, and use the system tools to upgrade the package.
 For .rpm based systems this update guide and for .deb based systems this update guide should help.

 We caution you not to install or upgrade Elasticsearch to 7.11 and later!
 It is not supported.
 If you do so, it will break your instance!

 Since Graylog 2.3 Elasticsearch 5.x is supported.
 This Graylog version supports Elasticsearch 2.x and 5.x.
 It is recommended to update Elasticsearch 2.x to the latest stable 5.x version, after you have Graylog 2.3 or later running.
 This Elasticsearch upgrade does not need to be made during the Graylog update.

 When upgrading from Elasticsearch 2.x to Elasticsearch 5.x, make sure to read the upgrade guide provided by Elastic.
 The Graylog Elasticsearch configuration documentation contains information about the compatible Elasticsearch version.
 After the upgrade you must rotate the indices once manually.

-Graylog 2.5 is the first Graylog version that supports Elasticsearch 6, the upgrade is recommended as soon as possible but might need more attention and include the need to reindex your data.
-Make sure to check our Elasticsearch 6 upgrade notes for this and other requirements.
+Graylog 4.0 is the first release that supports Elasticsearch 7, the upgrade is recommended as soon as possible but might need more attention and include the need to reindex your data.
+Make sure to check our Elasticsearch 7 upgrade notes for this and other requirements.